Tzeporah Berman: Awards and accolades

+In 2015, she was awarded the YWCA Women of Distinction Award in British Columbia.

+In 2016, Tzeporah was appointed by the Alberta Government to co-chair the Oil Sands Advisory Working Group, tasked with making recommendations to implement climate change and cumulative impact policies and was listed as one of the 35 most influential women in British Columbia by BC Business Magazine.

-In 2019, she was awarded the Climate Breakthrough Award of US$2 million to develop a bold new global climate strategy.
+In 2019, she received a $2 million Climate Breakthrough Award in 2019 to develop global climate strategy.

 In 2024, she was named among Times 100 Most Influential Climate Leaders and received Climate Scorecard Canada's Climate Leader Award.

 In 2025, she was selected as a finalist for the WIN WIN Gothenburg Sustainability Award for Trailblazing Leadership.